Frequently Asked Questions About WRAP Rescue

 How much is the adoption fee?

 WRAP requires an adoption fee to be paid by the adopter.
 Typically, it covers only a portion of WRAP’s expenses to rescue and foster.
-Fees as of August, 2019:
+WRAP pays for spay/neuter surgery, vaccinations, and general veterinary care.

 Why do rescues require spaying/neutering?